30% off your first 3 months with code FOUNDING. See pricing

 No budget required.
 No campaign live.
 No historical performance data needed.
 You can research a market, test demand for a product idea, or map a competitive landscape before spending anything.

-This is worth emphasising because most PPC tools work differently.
+Most PPC tools work differently.
 They're built around optimising existing campaigns and tend to need weeks or months of data before they're useful.
 Keyword research works from day one.

 For businesses still deciding whether paid search is right for them, or that want to understand their market before making that call, keyword research is a low-risk starting point with immediate returns.